Our website address is: https://www.jdrf.org.au

 Enquiries and Complaints

-If you have any questions relating to this policy or wish to make a complaint about a breach of any privacy laws by JDRF, please email firstname.lastname@example.org or phone the Privacy Officer on 02 9020 6100.
+If you have any questions relating to this policy or wish to make a complaint about a breach of any privacy laws by JDRF, please email firstname.lastname@example.org or phone on 1300 363 126.
 We will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.